kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 {{< caution >}}
 Take care when modifying ClusterRoles and ClusterRoleBindings with names that have a `system:` prefix.
 Modifications to these resources can result in non-functional clusters.
-One example is the `system:node` ClusterRole.
-This ClusterRole defines permissions for {{< glossary_tooltip term_id="kubelet" text="kubelets">}}.
-If you modify that ClusterRole incorrectly, your change could prevent the kubelet from working on all the nodes in your cluster.
 {{< /caution >}}

 ### Auto-reconciliation